View Jerome Hanson's Obituary on times-online.com and share memories

 He married Louise in 1975.

-He is survived by his sisters Eleanor (Bailey) Higman, Everett, WA, Marjory Welken, Valley City, and numerous nieces and nephews.
+He is survived by his sisters Eleanor (Bailey) Higman, Everett, WA, Marjory Welken, Valley City, brother Dale Hanson, Valley City, and numerous nieces and nephews.

-He was proceeded in death by his parents, wife; Louise, siblings Doris Lane and Loretta, Robert, Gaynor, Hazel, and an infant sister.
+He was proceeded in death by his parents, his wife Louise, sibling sisters Doris Lane, Loretta and Hazel, and an infant sister.
+Brothers Robert and Gaynor.
 Brother-in-laws Verle Lane, Lester Bailey, Tom Higman, and Don Welken.
 Sister-in-laws Shirley Hanson and Gayle Hanson.

 The family will hold a memorial service at a later date.